Med student-magician charms young patients

 “What’s really nice is that he’s provided a legacy by creating a program that trained other doctors to perform magic,” Alpers said.

-Elkin and his fellow Stony Brook magicians has been just as important to patients’ families, too.
+Elkin and his fellow Stony Brook magicians have been just as important to patients’ families, too.

 “It means so much because Christian is going through a difficult time,” said Francisco Feliciano, the boy’s father.
 “And they entertained us, too, because we are going through it, too.”